In this article, we’re going to look at the advantages and disadvantages of both thermal and cold foggers. Let’s start with thermal foggers.

 Difficult to maintain and repair

-Cold foggers require greater technical skill and are more difficult to maintain and repair.
+Cold foggers require greater technical skills and are more difficult to maintain and repair.
 They have an electric motor, air pressure pumps, and complex nozzles that will need to be both calibrated and repaired by a trained professional.

 ULV foggers produce larger particles than thermal foggers.
 These usually range from 10–50 microns in diameter.
 While you can adjust the size to fit different applications, a cold fogger simply can’t match the high-density, small droplet output of a thermal fogger.
 In indoor and outdoor applications, this means that the fog won’t be able to penetrate the smallest and most difficult to reach places.
 For mosquito control, larger particles will stay in the air for less time and won’t have as great of a chance of reaching all of the airborne mosquitoes in the area.